ArifRoktim/systems/p01/README.md

 ### char \*\* parse\_args()
 Inputs: char \* line 	The string passed in from user through get_input() or ./.shellrc
 char \* delim	One of ' ' , ';' , '>', '<', '|'
-Returns:  An array of null-terminated strings that is the result of parsing line by delim
+Returns:  A null-terminated array of null-terminated strings that is the result of parsing line by delim.

 First used to parse line into commands by semicolon delimiter.
+Then used to split commands for redirection.
 Then used to parse commands into tokens by delimiter ' '

 ### void print\_str\_arr()